Your baby's birth must be registered no more than 42 days after he or she was born.

 The baby's mother usually registers the birth but the baby's father can register if he was married to the mother at the time of the birth.

 If the baby's mother or father can register birth if they were married to each other at the time of the birth.
 If the baby's parents are not married, the father's details can be entered into the register if both parents attend together to register the birth.
-If this is not possible, please contact us.
+Contact us if this is not possible.